 Advance statements of a person’s treatment preferences

-Advance statements are an important way of documenting wishes, and a factor that must be considered by the authorised psychiatrist and others when proposing treatment or the making of orders at different times, as well as by the MHT when making orders and in determining the setting and duration.
-They must also be considered in informing a A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case. of whether treatment is least restrictive.
+Advance statements are an important way of documenting wishes, and are documents that must be considered by the authorised psychiatrist and others when proposing treatment or the making of orders at different times, as well as by the MHT when making orders and in determining the setting and duration.
+They must also be considered in informing a determination of whether treatment is least restrictive.

-An authorised psychiatrist may override a person’s preferences in their advance statement when making a decision to administer compulsory treatment, where they are satisfied that the person’s preferred treatment is not clinically appropriate or is not a treatment ordinarily provided by the designated mental health Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence., in accordance with section 73 of the MHA 2014.
+An authorised psychiatrist may override a person’s preferences in their advance statement when making a decision to administer compulsory treatment, where they are satisfied that the person’s preferred treatment is not clinically appropriate or is not a treatment ordinarily provided by the designated mental health service, in accordance with section 73 of the MHA 2014.
 The person should be informed of the decision and the reasons for it and may request written reasons, which should be provided within 10 business days after receiving the request.

 The advance statement can be made at any time and is effective from the time it is made until it is revoked.
 Once made, it cannot be amended (s 22 MHA 2014), however it can be revoked in either of two ways: by making a new advance statement, or by revoking it in writing and having it witnessed in accordance with section 21(2).